Skip to content ↓

 Impact

 At Joseph Turner Primary School, our Geography curriculum is designed to inspire in pupils a fascination and curiosity about the world and its people that will remain with them for the rest of their lives.
 At Joseph Turner, we nurture independent, confident and aspirational learners who enjoy and love learning about geography, not only through experience in the classroom but also through fieldwork and educational visits.
-Our teaching intends to equip pupils with knowledge about:
+Our teaching intends to equip pupils with knowledge about the wider world while also helping them understand and appreciate their local area of Tipton.
+As a town shaped by its rich industrial past, diverse community, and evolving landscape, Tipton gives our pupils a real-life context for learning about human and physical geography.
+From exploring the legacy of the canals and the Black Country’s industrial heritage to observing how the local environment continues to change, pupils develop a strong sense of place and pride in their community.

 Our high-quality geography curriculum also aims to provide children with necessary geographical skills such as-